NBISweden/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 The road to success is open!

 On your first day of work, Terry informs you that you will continue and build on the work left behind by a previous PhD student, Emily Johnson, who left the lab six months ago to pursue a career elsewhere.
-Former coworkers say she could be working in the industry at another university or possibly abroad—nobody knows for sure.
+Former coworkers say she could be working in the industry, at another university, or possibly abroad — nobody knows for sure.
 Before leaving, Emily sent Terry a photo of her lab notes, which document the data you will work with.

 She also left behind a USB stick containing all known files and folders in a zip file.